The 20 Best Familial Periodic Paralysis Doctors in Italy

 Milan, IT

-Lorenzo Maggi practices in Milan, Italy.
+Lorenzo Maggi practices practicing medicine in Milan, Italy.
 Mr. Maggi is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-His top areas of expertise are Emery-Dreifuss Muscular Dystrophy, Myasthenia Gravis, Potassium-Aggravated Myotonia, and X-Linked Dominant Scapuloperoneal Myopathy.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Emery-Dreifuss Muscular Dystrophy, Myasthenia Gravis, Potassium-Aggravated Myotonia, and X-Linked Dominant Scapuloperoneal Myopathy.

 Learn about our expert tiers